florian-wahl/com525portfolio/competitive-analysis-report.md

 ---
 <center>

-<h1> Competitive Analysis Report </h1>
 <br>
-To realize this competitive analysis report we decided to focus on the “search process” of GrubHub.
+*To realize this competitive analysis report we decided to focus on the “search process” of GrubHub.
 For the competition, we choose both Eat24 and UberEATS as GrubHub’s direct competitors, and Groupon as indirect competitor.
 We compared the features around the “search process” of these different products and here are the results below.
 </center>